-Not long ago, estate planning lawyers strongly encouraged LGBT couples to create comprehensive estate plans because they were not allowed the same protections as heterosexual couples.
-Despite the groundbreaking court decisions in many states across the country, it is still very wise for LGBT couples to consider the unique estate planning issues that they are likely to face.
-Our attorneys are here to provide estate planning advice for LGBT couples.
+Not long ago, estate planning lawyers strongly encouraged LGBTQ couples to create comprehensive estate plans because they were not allowed the same protections as heterosexual couples.
+Despite the groundbreaking court decisions in many states across the country, it is still very wise for LGBTQ couples to consider the unique estate planning issues that they are likely to face.
+Our attorneys are here to provide estate planning advice for LGBTQ couples.

 Not all LGBTs want to get married